davidha99/pcBuild/README.md

 Edit: it also has Rec.
 709 (but I’m not too familiar with that color profile) and the 24” 1080p one is less than $200 and 16:10 - redditor

 ## Softwares, Games, Benchmarking softwares, etc...
+###### Games
+- Why Far Cry 5 uses a lot of the CPU?

+In this steam [forum](https://steamcommunity.com/app/552520/discussions/0/3211505894137235415/) you will find out why generally ubisofts games are really CPU bounded.

+> This game is really cpu bound man.
+Pretty much any of the recent ubisoft games are pretty cpu intensive.
+Doesn't mean the games aren't optimized like most people would tell you.
+I used to have a 4690k@4.6ghz, and games like Wildlands, Watch Dogs 2, and Division would have all 4 cores pegged at 100% more than half the time creating a bottleneck for my 1080.
+I upgraded to a 8700k@4.8ghz with DDR4@3200mhz(old ram was ddr3@1600mhz), and my fps went from dropping down to 30's to dropping down to 80's.
+My 8700k averages around 40% on the same areas the 4690k was getting 100%.
+My advice is to upgrade your Mobo, CPU, and Ram to handle this game better. - BrainyCabde

 ###### AfterEffects
 Is AfterEffects more CPU or GPU based?
 > Right now the majority of calculations for AE are done with CPU.
 They're working on getting certain effects running on GPU, but for right now it's only for a few things.
 The main thing inside AE that uses cuda is the very obsolete raytrace renderer, so don't bother getting a beefy GPU for that.
 So unless you are running a lot of GPU powered effects (like E3D) the main focus should be CPU right now. -redditor